Anthares101/raptor-blog/time-based-user-enumeration-in-apache-guacamole/index.md

 Keep in mind that this is a local Guacamole intance, the network is not a problem.
 For targets accross the network you may need to play with some of the script parameters in order to get reliable results.

+**NOTE: As you may already have already guessed, this technique is not only effective against Apache Guacamole.
+Any software using a similar login system is vulnerable.**

 ## Any fix?

 A logical question here is, how could I avoid this?
 An interesting solution is to add a "dummy" hashing operation even if the user does not exist, which should avoid the compute difference between a valid and a non valid user.
 The thing is that even with that sort of fix, the connection to the database itself could mean a similar vector based on time (More complex though).